|

 couple of steps ahead of eroding sprint capacity.
 There is, however, one issue that will

 destroy sprint capacity faster than anything else – poor road runner ethic.
-The
+The kanban in

-work to be done, and permission not to work when there isn’t work to be
+done, and permission not to work when there isn’t work to be done.
+Of course in processes where there is total

-there is total quality management or total preventative maintenance the
+quality management or total preventative maintenance the chance that there is

-chance that there is nothing to do at all is pretty slim indeed.
-In fact these systems need slack built in
+nothing to do at all is pretty slim indeed.

-This is in fact how additional sprint capacity is built although it is
+additional sprint capacity is built although it is not called that in these

-of Constraints drum-buffer-rope uses the road runner ethic instead.
+Constraints drum-buffer-rope uses the road runner ethic instead.
 The analogy is that the road runner (both

 fictional and in real life) has just two speeds, fully-on, and fully-off, and